How Many Hours of Clinical Experience Do You Need for Med School?

 - MCAT Blog, Med School Admissions, Pre-Med Support

 There are so many things that you need to include for admission to medical school that it can feel overwhelming at times.
-From your test scores and transcripts to GPA, personal statements and essays, your application covers a broad range of materials that all work to show schools that you’re serious about their healthcare programs and your future.
+From your MCAT scores and transcripts to GPA, personal statements, and essays, your application covers a broad range of materials that all work to show schools that you’re serious about their healthcare programs and your future.

 While you’re crossing all of your academic Ts and dotting your score prepping Is, make sure to plan for the extracurricular activities that can set you apart from a pool of qualified applicants.
 Any research that you’ve been a part of, conferences that you’ve attended, honors and awards you’ve earned, or even your personal creative pursuits can give medical school admissions committees a clearer image of who you are.
 Completing a significant number of hours of clinical work can show that you are really serious about medical school prep and a future in medicine.

 The goal of clinical experience is to give you exposure and a deeper understanding of the inner workings of hospitals, specializations, and patient care.
 This is accomplished through volunteering, shadowing, or working with any of several professionals.
 The important part is that you’re seeing, up close and personal, what a given area of care is like, and gaining work experience into the reality of working in health professions.

 Clinical experience can be either paid or unpaid and can take a lot of different forms.
 Volunteer opportunities may include hospice care or scribe work, where you’ll be taking notes directly from a physician as they work.
 Alternatively, you may choose to become a volunteer EMT, giving you exposure to the high-pressure environment of emergency medicine.